1889 Cardiganshire County Council election: Aldermanic Vacancies 1889-1895

-By-elections
+1889 by-elections following election of aldermen

 Eight by-elections were caused by the election of aldermen.
 In several cases local meetings were held to select a Liberal candidate and avoid a contest.
 At Talybont, for example, a test election was contested under the supervision of, amongst other, Alderman J.T.
 Morgan of Maesnewydd and William Morgan of neighbouring Bow Street.
 The Revd.
 John Davies defeated Richard Jones by 109 votes to 99 and Jones enthusiastically signed the successful candidate’s nomination papers.
 Two Liberal candidates unsuccessful at the first election, namely Rev John Williams in Cardigan and John Watkin Davies at Llanfair Clydogau, were elected unopposed.

 The only contested elections were at Strata Florida, where a hotly contested poll led to the return of the rector of Ystrad Meurig for the seat vacates by the Earl of Lisburne and in neighbouring Tregaron, where the Conservatives captured the seat.

 Aberystwyth by-election

 Following the election of C.M.
 Williams as an alderman.
 D.C.
 Roberts, a member of a prominent Liberal family was returned unopposed.